 How can I claim compensation from Air France?

-You can typically submit your claim directly through Air France's website or customer service portal.
+You can typically submit your claim directly through Air France's website or customer service portal or can contact Air Ticket Changes at +1-866-410-8128.
 Be sure to include all necessary documentation such as your booking details and evidence of the delay or cancellation.

 How long does it take to receive compensation from Air France?